 - (in lieu of courses in practice series 210ABC): Graduate courses focusing on intervention approaches to enhance functioning in individuals, families, and groups.
-These courses would most often be found in applied disciplines such as social welfare, psychology, or education, for example. - (in lieu of research or statistics 213AB): Courses focusing on research methods broadly relevant to social work, or to practice, program or policy courses with significant emphasis on evaluation or the weighing of evidence. - (in lieu of social policy 214A): Graduate courses in some way related to history and/or policy in social welfare, health broadly construed, gerontology or related domains such as urban planning, public policy, health, international development or law. - (in lieu of human behavior 211A): courses on life span or human development. - (401&402): Field hours and courses cannot be replaced under any circumstances, no exceptions.
+These courses would most often be found in applied disciplines such as social welfare, psychology, or education, for example. - (in lieu of social policy 214A): Graduate courses in some way related to history and/or policy in social welfare, health broadly construed, gerontology or related domains such as urban planning, public policy, health, international development or law. - (in lieu of human behavior 211A): Courses on life span or human development. - (401&402): Field hours and courses cannot be replaced under any circumstances, no exceptions.